serendipityinlife/serendipityinlife.github.io/_posts/2022-08-17-Post 274 - One year since the CrossPoint date.md

 <br/>
 anyway he does wishes she having a new serendipity journey in the new city with possibility
 <br/>
-and smile and feel the city brings her much much dopamine
+and smiles and feels the city that could brings her much much dopamine
 <br/>
 <a href="https://imgur.com/3lSaH5i"><img src="https://i.imgur.com/3lSaH5i.jpg" title="source: imgur.com" /></a>
 (save the 4 letters word) U